MosGeo/ParticlePack/README.md

 Kerimov, A., Mavko, G., Mukerji, T., and Al Ibrahim, M. A., 2018, Mechanical trapping of particles in granular media: Physical Review E, in press.

+## Acknowledgments

+We would like to thank the Stanford Rock Physics & Borehole Geophysics Project, Stanford Center for Reservoir Forecasting, and Saudi Aramco for their support and valuables discussions.
+We would also like to thank the Dean of School of Earth, Energy, and Environmental Sciences at Stanford University, Prof. Steve Graham, for funding.